openedx/open-edx-proposals/oeps/architectural-decisions/oep-0026-arch-realtime-events.rst

 * **Notifications and messaging framework** - It is also not the intention of this OEP's real-time eventing framework to support real-time messaging to users.
 The Open edX `Automated Communication Engine (ACE)`_ is a Django library that supports personalized delivery of user-targeted messages.
 It is a pluggable and modular framework that supports multiple delivery channels with theme-aware and user-language-aware message templates.

-  Although it is possible for this OEP's real-time eventing framwork to send events targeted to IoT and personal devices, those events will not be translated nor customized for each individual recipient, nor be adaptive to the individual's policies and time sensitivities.
+  Although it is possible for this OEP's real-time eventing framework to send events targeted to IoT and personal devices, those events will not be translated nor customized for each individual recipient, nor be adaptive to the individual's policies and time sensitivities.
 ACE would be a better alternative for those requirements.

 .. _Automated Communication Engine (ACE): https://edx-ace.readthedocs.io/en/latest/index.html